Florida’s Business Agenda

 - Reforming Florida’s bottom-five ranked legal climate, a system currently creating a $3,400 “tax” for families each year;

-- Creating competitive and stable insurance markets and reducing fraud that drives up rates;
+- Maintaining competitive and stable insurance markets while reducing fraud and trial lawyer interference that drives up rates;

-- Creating a competitive tax system that puts money back into the pockets of small businesses and families and eliminates uncompetitive tax policies like the Florida-only Business Rent Tax;
+- Creating a competitive tax system that keeps investments in the pockets of small businesses and families and eliminates uncompetitive tax policies like the Florida-only Business Rent Tax;

-- Supporting efforts that protect businesses from costly and unnecessary regulations and mandates;
+- Supporting efforts that protect businesses from costly and unnecessary regulations and government mandates;

-- Protecting employee choices by reducing the economic burden of unions’ collective bargaining processes; and
+- Protecting employee choices by reducing the economic burden of government unions’ collective bargaining processes; and

 - Championing a medical liability environment where meritless lawsuits are discouraged in order to help Florida attract world-class medical professionals.